Noise Perturbation for Saliency Prediction with Psychophysical Synthetic Images: Introduction

 \section{Introduction}

-The attention function was first introduced into artificial neural networks, and it has achieved great success in computer vision tasks such as image classification \cite{Ashish17}, few-show learning \cite{PengHZ18}, and so on.
-There is no denying CNN's victory in both academia and industry.
-Moreover, Vision Transformer (ViT) attains excellent results compared to state-of-the-art convolutional networks while requiring substantially fewer computational resources to train \cite{Ashish17}.
-The vital message transmitted from all of these is \textit{Attention is All you Need}.
-Although there are some arguments about attention in artificial neural networks, it's beyond the scope of this paper.
+The concept of the attention function was initially introduced within artificial neural networks and has yielded remarkable success in various computer vision tasks, including image classification \cite{Ashish17} and few-shot learning \cite{PengHZ18}, among others.
+It is indisputable that Convolutional Neural Networks (CNNs) have achieved significant prominence in both academic research and industrial applications.
+Furthermore, the Vision Transformer (ViT) has emerged as a highly competitive alternative to state-of-the-art convolutional networks, boasting excellent results while demanding significantly fewer computational resources for training \cite{Ashish17}.
+The overarching message conveyed by these developments can be distilled into the aphorism, "Attention is All you Need."
+It is worth noting that while there exist some debates regarding the role of attention in artificial neural networks, delving into this discourse falls beyond the purview of this paper.

-The natural world includes heavy redundant information, and the human visual system can't process all this information due to the limited information bottleneck of the vision system.
-However, related research about attention using physiology methods has a long history, with a specific focus on the vision system \cite{Carrasco11}.
-According to \cite{Zhaoping06} three-stage vision information processing models, the input information is encoded in the retina at 20MB/second \cite{Kelly62} and transmitted into the selection phase.
-Here is where attention happens, and it can remove irrelevant messages.
-After the selection step, information is compressed into 1MB/second and then conveyed to the primary visual cortex (V1), leaving only 40 bits/second of information in V1 \cite{George56, Zhaoping06}.
-A more critical and classical principle that connects to the visual attention mechanism is the \textit{Efficient Coding Principle} \cite{Barlow61}.
-After that, a larger body of psychophysical experiments investigated visual attention.
-Meanwhile, different specifically designed computational attention models were proposed based on physiology experiments, such as the earliest Itti models for visual saliency prediction \cite{Itti98}.
+In the natural world, an abundance of redundant information exists, and the human visual system encounters challenges in processing this wealth of data due to the inherent information bottleneck within the visual system.
+Nonetheless, research on attention using physiological methods has a long-standing history, with a particular emphasis on the visual system \cite{Carrasco11,QiangNN22}.
+According to the three-stage vision information processing model posited by \cite{Zhaoping06}, the initial input information is encoded within the retina at a rate of 20 megabytes per second \cite{Kelly62} and subsequently undergoes a selection phase.
+This is the locus of attention, where irrelevant information is filtered out.
+Following the selection stage, information is compressed to a rate of 1 megabyte per second before being relayed to the primary visual cortex (V1), ultimately leaving a mere 40 bits per second of information within V1 \cite{Zhaoping06,George56}.
+A fundamental and classical principle that underpins the concept of visual attention is the "Efficient Coding Principle" \cite{Barlow61}.
+Subsequently, a rich body of psychophysical experiments has been conducted to investigate visual attention.
+Concurrently, various computationally designed attention models have been proposed, drawing inspiration from physiological experiments, such as the pioneering Itti models for visual saliency prediction \cite{Itti98}.